huangyuhao77/CL-Guard/README.md

 # [CL-Guard: Defending DNNs Against Backdoors via Fine-Grained Neuron Analysis and Collaborative Dual-Network Learning]

-This repository contains the official implementation of the paper **"CL-Guard: Defending DNNs Against Backdoors via Fine-Grained Neuron Analysis and Collaborative Dual-Network Learning"**, submitted to AAAI 2026.
+This repository contains the official implementation of the paper **"CL-Guard: Defending DNNs Against Backdoors via Fine-Grained Neuron Analysis and Collaborative Dual-Network Learning"**, submitted to AAAI 2026.The content of the appendix of the paper can be found in "appendix submission version.pdf".

 ---